Sorry, you need to enable JavaScript to visit this website.

 MCAST offers two year apprenticeship programmes at EQF/MQF Levels 3 and 4, depending on the particular courses (Apprenticeship review Malta).

-Trainees participating in a traineeship are requested to fill in a handbook, whereby they need to include all the competences acquired throughout their on-the-job training.
+Trainees participating in a traineeship are requested to fill out a handbook, which must include all the competences acquired throughout their on-the-job training.

 Students following an apprenticeship at MCAST are requested to fill in a vocational competence logbook that needs to be verified by the employer.